Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Changing the payment recipient at the last minute - This is one of the most common and frustrating scams that Cosmo and most FBA sellers encounter, and it's hard to detect until the last minute.
 Since the person you're talking to lies about who they are, they often pass a basic test when searching for the factory's authenticity.
 It's not until the very end that you are ready to pay that you find out.
 The best way to avoid this is to get payment details early and not budge if they change it later.

-• Asking for additional payments for customs clearance - This isn't a deal-breaker but is a way for a supplier to make a quick buck off of you.
-It would help if you were sure that you clarified the shipping terms and knew which party (between the seller and you, the buyer) is responsible.
+• Asking for additional payments for customs clearance isn't a deal-breaker but a way for a supplier to make a quick buck off of you.
+It would help if you were sure that you clarified the shipping terms and knew which party (the seller and you, the buyer) is responsible.
 Our next post will be about shipping terms, so look for that.

-• Only accepting payment through Western Union - NEVER under any circumstances should you make a wire transfer to a supplier.
-Western Union leaves almost no paper trail and is the most common way scammers accept payments.
+• Payment is only accepted through Western Union.
+NEVER under any circumstances should you make a wire transfer to a supplier.
+Western Union leaves almost no paper trail, which is the most common way scammers accept payments.
 Please see our guide to paying a Chinese supplier: What is the best way to pay a Chinese Supplier?

 • Unfortunately, poor quality products and products are less than your standards - Unfortunately, Asian culture (particularly in China and Vietnam) tends to be 'Yes men.'
 They will almost always say yes when you ask them about customizations.
 As a result, overpromising and under-delivering are very common.
 See our notes on Chinese culture below for more info.